Anticipating and avoiding skills obsolescence in 2023

 1. Keep the company's skills inventory up to date: By identifying and regularly monitoring the skills available within the company, organizations can adapt to changes in the environment and anticipate the risks of skills obsolescence.
 This skills inventory is also essential for planning and implementing the necessary training actions.

-How to overcome skills loss
+How to overcome the loss of skills

 A. The Skills Transfer Plan